tlk00/BitMagic/samples/bvsample14/readme.md

 and that count-only subtraction matches the count of a fully materialized subtraction.
 This approach is useful when compressed vectors are stored in a file, database or network buffer and do not need to be expanded first.

+## Related serialization examples

+- [bvsample04](../bvsample04/readme.md): RAM serialization, buffer ownership, and ordinary deserialization.
+- [bvsample22](../bvsample22/readme.md): bookmarks and selective range deserialization.
+- [bvsample27](../bvsample27/readme.md): buffered file output, caller-owned finish(), and RAM compatibility checks.

+The RAM, operation, and range deserializers consume an in-memory BLOB.
+The file-output example preserves that format; it does not introduce a file deserializer or make those readers accept a C++ stream.